vicsanga/Postre/README.md

  <br> <br>
 </div>

-Check the infographic displayed below to see a representation of Postre functionality. <b>Click the image to expand it and see it in high resolution!</b>
+Check the infographic displayed below to see a representation of Postre functionality. <b>Click the image to expand it.</b>

 ![Postre Diagram](https://github.com/vicsanga/Postre/blob/main/Postre_app/www/infografia.png?raw=true)